-Introduction

-People tend to behave according to the way they are dressed.
+Introduction People tend to behave according to the way they are dressed.
 Student dress and deportment must reflect a biblical standard of modesty and excellence.
 At school, a student's job is learning; that is the business of school.
 Adhering to the dress policy is an important part of the educational process.

-Purpose for a Dress Policy

-The dress policy at Dayspring Christian Academy establishes appropriate attire standards for the business in which our students are engaged while at school: education.
-Using the policy also accomplishes important objectives that allow for personal growth and development:

-- Establish a distinctive identity for our school and its students - Establish tradition and communicate a positive message about the school - Help students learn to submit to authority (both parents and teachers, as both support the policy) - Ensure that students can easily apply a biblical standard of modesty - Eliminate competition in the area of dress and avoid promoting social status - Avoid sloppiness in dress - Avoid drawing attention to oneself based on appearance

-Goals for the Dress Policy

-As an educational institution, Dayspring can take advantage of teachable moments throughout the day.
+Purpose for a Dress Policy The dress policy at Dayspring Christian Academy establishes appropriate attire standards for the business in which our students are engaged while at school: education.
+Using the policy also accomplishes important objectives that allow for personal growth and development: Establish a distinctive identity for our school and its students Establish tradition and communicate a positive message about the school Help students learn to submit to authority (both parents and teachers, as both support the policy) Ensure that students can easily apply a biblical standard of modesty Eliminate competition in the area of dress and avoid promoting social status Avoid sloppiness in dress Avoid drawing attention to oneself based on appearance Goals for the Dress Policy As an educational institution, Dayspring can take advantage of teachable moments throughout the day.
 In our society, there is a tendency, even an inclination, toward lower standards of behavior that can be exaggerated by choices in attire.
 Dayspring sees opportunity to use the dress policy to provide regular, teachable moments with students about an issue that matters to them: their clothes.
-Working with parents, it is our goal to...

-- 1. see students take godly pride in their appearance (Colossians 3:17); - 2. instruct students in learning how to "dress for the occasion" (Ephesians 6:11-17); - 3. encourage the development of internal character rather than external appearance (1 Samuel 16:7); and - 4. help students understand submission to authority (Romans 13:1,2).

-Parents and the Dress Policy

-Dayspring partners with parents in the educational process.
+Working with parents, it is our goal to See students take godly pride in their appearance (Colossians 3:17); Instruct students in learning how to "dress for the occasion" (Ephesians 6:11-17); Encourage the development of internal character rather than external appearance (1 Samuel 16:7); and Help students understand submission to authority (Romans 13:1,2).
+Parents and the Dress Policy Dayspring partners with parents in the educational process.
 You, as parents, are responsible to educate your children, and you selected Dayspring to assist you in this process.
 For the partnership to succeed, both parents and school have to work together.
 Dayspring recognizes that parents are the God-given authority in the lives of their children and that parental direction exceeds the reach of the school.
 When you agreed to send your child(ren) to Dayspring Christian Academy, you also agreed to abide by the policies and procedures put forth by the school.
 Therefore, you are the primary enforcers/administrators of the dress policy.
 Please do not let your children attend school in violation of the policy with the idea that the school will make child(ren) comply.
 The school should serve only to interpret the policy to parents and students, and to offer reminders, as needed.

-Please use the following guidelines that apply to all students when selecting clothes for school.

-General Guidelines